the-turing-way/the-turing-way/book/content/research_compendia/research_compendia.md

 ## Further reading

-The website https://research-compendium.science contains links to further ressources and publications on research compendia as well as links to examples.
+The website https://research-compendium.science contains links to further resources and publications on research compendia as well as links to examples.

 <!---
 > top 3/5 resources to read on this topic (if they weren't licensed so we could include them above already) at the top, maybe in their own box/in bold.